Magnesium Powder for Sleep: What Actually Works (and What's a Waste of Money)

 This is the form you'll find in most cheap supplements and drugstore brands.
 It contains a high percentage of elemental magnesium by weight, which looks good on the label.
 But as Healthline reports, magnesium oxide is poorly absorbed and mainly used for heartburn or constipation.

-If sleep is your goal, oxide is the wrong tool.
+If sleep is your goal, oxide is usually not the most effective form to start with because it absorbs less efficiently and is more likely to act like a laxative.
 Your body will absorb a fraction of what's listed on the label, and most of it will end up acting as a laxative rather than a nervous system support.
 It's far from the best magnesium powder for sleep.

 Quick Comparison